The Theracharts Standard.

 "I will adjust treatment when the data tells me something isn't working — including referring out when that's the right call."

 Measurement without adaptation is theater.
-The reason measurement-based care works isn't that scores get recorded — it's that scores change what the therapist does.
+The reason outcome-driven therapy works is that scores change what the therapist does.
 If a client's PHQ-9 has been climbing for three months and your treatment plan looks the same as it did at session four, the data is telling you something.

 Adapting can mean different things: adjusting your modality (a CBT case that's stalled may need DBT or EMDR), adjusting frequency (weekly to twice-weekly, or vice versa), consulting with a colleague, adding a referral for medication management or psychiatric evaluation, or — when the data says you're not the right clinician for the work — referring out entirely.

-Referring out is included in this pledge because it's the part most therapists don't do.
-Holding onto a stuck case because the income is steady is a real pattern in private practice.
-If you sign this, you're committing to take the client's outcome more seriously than the slot on your calendar.
+Referring out is named in this pledge because the financial pull cuts the other way.
+Holding onto a stuck case is a real pattern in private practice when the income is steady.
+Signing this is a commitment to take the client's outcome more seriously than the slot on your calendar.

 "I will work in my client's best interest — even when that means fewer billable hours, a different modality, or a different therapist."